ybayle/awesome-deep-learning-music/CONTRIBUTING.md

 Here are the steps to follow for adding one (or multiple) article:
 1. Check that the article is not already in the [dl4m.bib](dl4m.bib) file.
 2. Fork the repo.
 3. Add the desired bib entry at the beginning of [dl4m.bib](dl4m.bib).
-Take care to fill all this field for each bib entry:
+Take care to fill all this field for each bib entry (if there is no information about a field please indicate it as `fieldName = {No}`):
     - Bib entry type (inproceedings, article, techreport, unpublished,...)
+(N.B.: Indicate arxiv article as @unpublished and if you know of a possible submission use `note = {Submitted to "NameOfJournalOrConference"}`)
     - Bib key (in the form AuthorlastnameYear, e.g. `Snow1999`
-    - title
+    - title (N.B.: Make sure the title is not written in all caps and that each word does not start with a capital letter.)
-    - author
+    - author (N.B.: Check that all authors in the pdf files are present in the bib author field and in the same order.
+Indeed automatic bib tools tend to mess up the order or to forget some authors.)
     - year
     - booktitle or journal
     - dataset (e.g. `dataset = {Inhouse & [Jamendo](http://www.mathieuramona.com/wp/data/jamendo/) & [RWC](https://staff.aist.go.jp/m.goto/RWC-MDB/)},`)